Skip to content

 Auto-disqualifiers

-Any one of these strips the tool's recommendation badge entirely — the low overall score becomes the only user-facing signal.
+Any one of these strips the tool's recommendation badge entirely.
+The low overall score becomes the only user-facing signal.
 Auto-DQs are absolutes, not weighted signals.

-• Buyer journey is demo-only or contact-sales-only
+• Buyer journey is demo-only (no way to evaluate before a sales call)

 • No data export option